Implementation science manager, International Affairs and Best Practice Guidelines Centre

-Thanks to all candidates for their application.
+We thank all candidates for their applications.
 Qualified applicants will be contacted.

 The primary function of the Implementation Science Manager - International Affairs and Best Practice Guidelines Centre is to facilitate the development, implementation and evaluation of knowledge transfer strategies and special projects funded by the Ministry of Health and/or Ministry of Long-Term Care and other funders.
 The role will focus on the application of implementation science and social movement action principles when working at the individual, organizational and system levels.

 - lead the development, implementation, and evaluation of knowledge transfer strategies, programs and professional development offerings targeted to individuals, groups and organizations